 They ensure the C-suite executive has access to relaxing downtime without any hassle.

-By handling the arrangements, they allow executives to enjoy their time off stress-free.
+Handling the arrangements allows executives to enjoy their time off stress-free.

 Whether it’s a night out with friends or a family vacation, you can trust a Personal Assistant to organize it all.